entelecheia/ekorpkit-book/ekorpkit-book/docs/basics/index.md

 ## Introduction

-eKorpkit provides a flexible interface for corpus management and analysis pipelines such as extraction, transformation, tokenization, training, and visualization.
+eKorpkit provides a flexible interface for NLP and ML research pipelines such as extraction, transformation, tokenization, training, and visualization.
+Its powerful config composition is backed by [Hydra](https://hydra.cc/).

-## Key features:

-- Hierarchical configuration composable from multiple sources
-- Configuration can be specified or overridden from the command line

-## Section table of contents

 ```{tableofcontents}
 ```